alsona1188/euro2024-quiz/README.md

 I used Google Fonts to import the following:

 - 'Inter', is a sans-serif style which I chose.
-It looks aimple and clear at the same time.
+It looks simple and clear at the same time.

  ## Features